lumahealthhq/policy/03-policy_management_policy.md

 1. All policies, and associated documentation, are retained for 6 years from the date of its creation or the date when it last was in effect, whichever is later
    * Version history of all Luma policies is done via GitHub.
 1. The policies and information security policies are reviewed and audited annually, or after significant changes occur to Luma's organizational environment.
 Issues that come up as part of this process are reviewed by Luma management to assure all risks and potential gaps are mitigated and/or fully addressed.
 The process for reviewing polices is outlined below:
-    1. The Security Officer initiates the policy review by creating an Issue in the Asana.
+    1. The Security Officer initiates the policy review by creating an Issue in Clickup.
     1. The Security Officer or the Privacy Officer is assigned to review the current Luma policies.
     1. If changes are made, the above process is used.
 All changes are documented in the Issue.
     1. Once the review is completed, the Security Officer or Privacy Officer approves or rejects the Issue.
 If the Issue is rejected, it goes back for further review and documentation.